aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 const bucket = s3.Bucket.fromBucketName(this, 'L2Bucket', cfnBucket.ref);
 // bucket is of type s3.IBucket
 ```
-You can also use YAML templates, instead of JSON.

 ## Conditions

 If your template uses [CloudFormation Conditions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html),